AlySFahmy/ad-blocker/README.md

-An ad-blocking engine using real EasyList data with JavaScript.
+An ad-blocking extension using real EasyList data with JavaScript.